Hardwood Floor Finishing

 Stain Color Depends on the Wood

 The same stain color reads differently on white oak, red oak, pine, and hickory.
 A color that looks right on a sample chip in a store can look completely different on your floor under your home's lighting.
-This is not a defect -- it is how wood works.
+This is not a defect.
+It is how wood works.

 We test stain samples directly on every floor we stain before any color goes down on the full job.
 That step is non-negotiable.
 The photos below show actual results on actual floors, not controlled studio shots on perfect samples.